D2S: Representing sparse descriptors and 3D coordinates for camera relocalization: Experiments

-In addition, the BKC dataset is also used for the evaluation of visualization methods on updating with unlabeled observations.
-Each test sequence in WestWing and CentralArc has a corresponding unlabeled sequence.
-We recorded these data at different times and near the test sequence.
-Fig. \ref{bkcwestwing_testandunlabeled} shows a comparison of test and unlabeled images for the BKC WestWing scene.
+\textbf{Self-update with unlabeled data (D2S+).} Importantly, the BKC dataset is proposed to evaluate localization methods in the capability of updating with unlabeled observations.
+Note that the previous datasets \cite{ kendall2015posenet, do2022learning} do not offer any available new observations for evaluating self-supervision.
+In the BKC dataset, each test sequence in has a corresponding unlabeled sequence recorded at different times.
+For self-supervision, we update the model with an additional 50k iterations using data generated by Algorithm \ref{algo1}.

-We report the results of D2S+ when updated with these unlabeled data in Table \ref{BKC_median_results} and Fig. \ref{cumulative_bkc}.
-Notably, the improvement in accuracy obtained through D2S, from 56.8\% to 79.9\%, within the threshold of 50cm and 10$^{\circ}$ on the WestWing scene surpasses Hloc’s accuracy of 71.6\%.
-A large margin of improvement with 18.6\% is also observed on the CentralArc scene.
-Particularly, when observing the results with a higher threshold of up to 2m and 20$^{\circ}$, D2S+ outperforms Hloc.
-Fig. \ref{bkc_seq2_est} shows an example of estimated trajectories of Hloc, D2S, and D2S+ on WestWing Seq-2, where D2S+ successfully predicts the camera position, even at the positions located far from the scene.
+We also report the results of D2S+ when updated with unlabeled data in Table \ref{BKC_median_results}.
+Notably, the improvement in accuracy obtained through D2S, is from 56.8\% to 79.9\%, within the threshold of 0.5m/10$^{\circ}$.
+D2S+ even surpasses Hloc and ACE0 \cite{brachmann2024scene} accuracy by 8.3\% and 44.3\% respectively.

-\section{Ablation Study}
+\subsection{Ablation Study}

-This section presents various ablation studies to further understand the underlying mechanism of D2S.